PrairieLearn/PrairieLearn/docs/course.md

 }
 ```

-At this time, sharing sets cannot be renamed or removed from `infoCourse.json` once they have been added, because deleting a sharing set shared to another course could result in breaking an assessment in another course.
+At this time, sharing sets cannot be renamed or removed from `infoCourse.json` once they have been added, because deleting a sharing set shared to another course could break assessments in that course.

 ## Timezone